Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __posttranslational_modification__
   - Type: string
-  - Description: Information about any chemical modifications or alterations that occur to the biocatalyst's protein structure after translation.
-This may include: Phosphorylation, glycosylation, acetylation,               methylation, ubiquitination and other modifications.
+  - Description: Information about any chemical modifications or alterations that occur to the biocatalyst's protein structure after translation, such as phosphorylation, glycosylation, acetylation,               methylation, ubiquitination and other modifications.

 - __purity__
   - Type: float
   - Description: Purity of enzymes typically expressed in percentage (%).
-It is usually stated as the percentage of the pure enzyme or active component relative to the total amount of the substance.
+It is usually stated as the percentage of the pure enzyme or active component relative to the total mass of the enzyme preparation.

 - __purity_specification__
   - Type: string
   - Description: Description of how the purity of the biocatalyst was determined.
-In case of purchased enzymes, this information is often available in the product specification sheet.
+In case of purchased enzymes, this information is often available from the product specification sheet.

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst may be in a liquid form within a solvent or as a solid powder.
+  - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is used.
 Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.

 </details>